skip to main content

 • No live in-market or nationally televised games

-Out of all the different standalone MLB streaming options, MLB.TV’s All Teams plan is the best simply because it gives you the most MLB games.
-It’s an out-of-market streaming service, so you won’t be able to watch your local team play live.
-But their games become available on MLB.TV only 90 minutes after they end.
+Out of all the standalone MLB streaming options, MLB.TV‘s All Teams plan is the best simply because it gives you the highest volume of MLB games.
+It operates primarily as an out-of-market streaming service, meaning you can’t watch your local team play live.
+But their games become available on MLB.TV 90 minutes after they end.

 Baseball player Anthony Alford takes practice swings during the MLB.TV Free Game of the Day, with MLB.TV stats bordering the video.

-MLB.TV features live, in-depth stats alongside the game you’re watching as seen here on a computer browser.
+MLB.TV features live, in-depth stats alongside the game you're watching as seen here using MLB.com on a Google Chrome browser.
+(Image credit: CableTV.com)

-MLB.TV includes some solid features like DVR controls for live games, home and away TV and radio broadcast feeds, and hundreds of on-demand highlights, classic games, and documentaries.
-You also get MLB Network and MLB At Bat (formerly MLB Audio) included with your subscription—featuring audio access to every game regardless of blackouts and live video of 7,000+ Minor League Baseball games.
+MLB.TV includes some solid features, such as DVR controls for live games, home and away TV and radio broadcast feeds, and hundreds of on-demand highlights, classic games, and documentaries.
+You also get MLB Network and MLB+ (formerly MLB At Bat) included with your subscription—featuring audio access to every game regardless of blackouts and live video of 7,000+ Minor League Baseball games.

 How to watch Spring Training games